 If you adopt a child when they are older, start telling them about their adoption as soon as possible.
 Talk to them about when you started thinking about adoption, how it felt when you got the call about them, and how happy you are to have them in your family now.

 Sometimes your child might want to talk about their adoption a lot, and during other periods they may seem to have forgotten about it.
 Even if the adoption hasn’t been spoken about for a long time, let them know that they can talk about it whenever they like.

 As they get older, they may start to question the explanation they were given when they were little.
 Speak to your adoption specialist or social worker for advice on tackling difficult questions that may be personal to you and your child.

-Adoption themed books can be helpful for children to understand their own story.
+Adoption-themed books can be helpful for children to understand their own story.
 Whether you need a book for a toddler or a teenager, there are many suitable published titles available.
-Fiction can cover multiple questions adopted children might have as they grow up.
+For example, fiction can cover multiple questions adopted children might have as they grow up.

-Get your Family on Board
+Get your family on board

-Your child is unlikely to be growing up in a bubble, so make sure you get family and friends on board with your positive attitude towards adoption.
+Your child is unlikely to be growing up in a bubble.
+So make sure you get family and friends on board with your positive attitude towards adoption.

 The adoption journey is exciting, but it can trigger complicated feelings in both the child and adoptive parents.
 You may benefit from some therapy or counseling to help you manage and accept any thoughts or feelings that arise as an adoptive parent.

-It is best to be open and honest with your child from the moment they come home, so that they are always aware of the earliest days of their life.
+It is best to be open and honest with your child from the moment they come home so that they are always aware of the earliest days of their life.

 Finding out about adoption straight away paves the way for open communication throughout childhood.
 Using resources like Calmerry can be beneficial for adoptive parents, offering guidance on how best to approach these conversations.
 This way, a child can start to process and accept the way they came to be part of their family.This way, a child can start to process and accept the way they came to be part of their family.